Vladimir Hachinski

-Vladimir Hachinski is a Canadian clinical neuroscientist and researcher based at the Schulich School of Medicine and Dentistry at Western University.
+Vladimir Hachinski is a Canadian neurologist, clinical neuroscientist and Distinguished University Professor in the Department of Clinical Neurological Sciences at the Schulich School of Medicine and Dentistry at Western University.
 He is also a Senior Scientist at London's Robarts Research Institute.
-His research pertains in the greatest part to stroke and dementia, the interactions between them and their joint prevention through holistic brain health promotion.
-He and John W. Norris helped to establish the world's first successful stroke unit at Sunnybrook Hospital in Toronto, and, by extension, helped cement stroke units as the standard of care for stroke patients everywhere.
-He discovered that the control of the heart by the brain is asymmetric, the fight/flight (sympathetic) response being controlled by the right hemisphere and the rest and digest (parasympathetic) response being controlled by the left hemisphere and damage to one key component (the insula) can lead to heart irregularities and sudden death.
-This discovery has added fundamental knowledge to how the brain controls the heart and blood pressure and lays the foundation for helping prevent sudden death.
+His research pertains in the greatest part to stroke and dementia, their interactions, and their joint prevention through integral brain health promotion.
+He and John W. Norris helped to establish the world's first successful acute stroke unit at Sunnybrook Hospital in Toronto, and, by extension, helped establish stroke units as the standard of care for stroke patients worldwide.
+He discovered that the control of the heart by the brain is asymmetric, the fight/flight (sympathetic) response being controlled by the right hemisphere and the rest and digest (parasympathetic) response being controlled by the left hemisphere and damage to one key component (the insula) can lead to heart rhythm irregularities and sudden death.
+This discovery has added fundamental knowledge to how the brain controls the heart and how to prevent sudden death.

-Hachinski has held many prominent positions in the global neurology community, including editor-in-chief of the journal Stroke the leading publication in the field and president of the World Federation of Neurology and founder of World Brain Alliance.
-He is a Fellow of the Royal Society of Canada (FRSC) and the Canadian Academy of Health Sciences (FCAHS), a Member of the Orders of Ontario and Canada, and the recipient of several national and international awards and recognitions for his research and advocacy.
+Hachinski has held many prominent positions in the global neurology community, including editor-in-chief of the journal Stroke (the leading publication in the field), president of the World Federation of Neurology, and founder of World Brain Alliance.
+He is a Fellow of the Royal Society of Canada (FRSC) and the Canadian Academy of Health Sciences (FCAHS), a Member of the Orders of Ontario and Canada, the Medical Hall of Fame and the recipient of several national and international awards and recognitions for his research, mentorship, and advocacy in stroke, dementia, public health and healthy aging.